aloisdeniel/bluff/bluff/README.md

 # Bluff

-**Diclaimer :** this is a weekend hack, use at your own risk!
+## Diclaimer : I built this for my own needs, so don't expect it to be complete.
+It is a weekend hack, use at your own risk!

 Bluff is a static website generator written in dart that is inspired by Flutter widgets.

  > Why ?

 I started this project because I was tired of switching to a js environment everytime I need to write a small static website.
-I wanted the concept to be nearest of Flutter as possible, again, to keep the same way of developing interfaces.
+I wanted the concept to be nearest of Flutter as possible, again, to keep the same way of developing user interfaces and not loosing time relearning paradigms again and again.

 > Why not using Flutter for web ?

 Just because I wanted a really lightweight website with good SEOs.
 The migration to Flutter for web should be pretty simple though.

 ## Usage